Top Boom Lift Brands and Aerial Manufacturers

 Some companies want feedback from their aerial work platform (AWP) operators on what type of equipment to purchase.
 We think that’s a great idea, particularly when there is a variety of manlift and boom lift brands on the market today!

-Now, let’s take a look at some of the most trusted brands for aerial lifts.
+Now, let’s take a look at some of the most trusted scissor lift brands and aerial lift brands.

-A global producer of aerial work platforms, Snorkel has locations in the Americas, Asia, Europe, Middle East, Africa, and Australia.
+A global producer of aerial work platforms, Snorkel is one of the best-known boom lift brands and has locations in the Americas, Asia, Europe, Middle East, Africa, and Australia.
 One of the largest aerial lift manufacturers, they provide a wide range of aerial lifts with height limits ranging from 12 feet to 125 feet.
 Their product line features a wide array of both scissor and aerial lifts.
 Scissor lifts models include electric slab, rough terrain, and push-around minis.
 Aerial lifts range from speed level and electronic boom to telescopic articulated, and trailer boom lifts.
 Other products include personnel lifts, material lifts

-Even though it’s known as one of the premier manlift brands, Snorkel also offers versatile electric slab scissor lifts.
+Even though it’s known as one of the premier manlift brands, Snorkel is also one of the best scissor lift brands. also offers versatile electric slab scissor lifts.
 With these lifts, the platform extends to just short of 12 ft. and has a vertical reach of almost 18 ft..
 The TM12 electric scissor lift is used for many types of building and maintenance projects.
 Common job tasks include accessing ductwork, HVAC systems, electrical systems, and many types of cosmetic work on structures.

 For higher jobs, the Snorkel 660SJ provides ample height and reach.
 It can reach up to 72 feet, and extend 60 feet horizontally.
 This allows it to reach the top of a 7-story building (about 70 feet).
 It can also hold up to 600 pounds on the platform to provide power for various projects.